Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Results and discussions

 The diameters of the microbubbles $d$ are measured by monitoring the central region of the bubble, see Fig. \ref{fig:microbubble_stats}.
 The red box in the inset shows the monitored region.
-It can be seen that the average diameter of the microbubbles $\overline{d}$ increases with the dissolved gas concentration (represented by the oxygen concentration $c_\mathrm{o}$) almost linearly.
+It can be seen that the average diameter of the microbubbles $\overline{d}$ increases with the dissolved gas concentration (represented by the gas oversaturation $\zeta$) almost linearly.
 This can be explained as follows.
-These microbubbles nucleate in the bulk liquid and grow until they reach the surface.
-Some of them could enter the film of the surface bubble and continue to rise.
+These microbubbles nucleate on the container wall, rise and grow in the bulk until they reach the surface.
+Some of them could enter the bubble cap and continue to rise.
 But given the very short duration when the microbubbles are in the bubble cap (\SI{2.4}{ms} for example, see Fig. \ref{fig:microbubble_rupture}), their size change in the bubble cap can be neglected.
 Thus, the microbubbles only grow in size when they are in the bulk.
 We then estimate the average diameter of the microbubble.
-The nucleation of the microbubbles can be seen as a random process, and the probability of a nucleus to appear in certain position can be considered as uniform throughout the bulk liquid.
-Then, the average residence time of the microbubbles in liquids with different dissolved gas concentration is assumed to the be the same.
-Further assuming that the growth of the microbubble is dictated by diffusion (given their small size and small rising velocity), we have $\overline{d}\sim c_\mathrm{o}$ according to \citet{epstein1950stability}.
+Since the microbubbles nucleate on the container wall, it is reasonable to assume that their residence time in the bulk is the same.
+Further assuming that the growth of the microbubble is dictated by diffusion (given their small size and small rising velocity), we have $\overline{d}\sim c$ according to \citet{epstein1950stability}.